TryGhost/express-hbs/README.md

     Layout file resolution:

         If path starts with '.'
-            layout is relative to template.
+            layout is relative to template
         Else If `layoutsDir` is set
             layout is relative to `layoutsDir`
         Else
-            layout is resolved by path.resolve(viewsDir, LAYOUT)
+            layout from path.resolve(viewsDir, layout)

 3. Lastly, use `defaultLayout` if specified in hbs configuration options.